top of page

 • Overall impression including sustainability ie water butt, composting, mulches, companion planting

-• What wildlife do you get in your garden and what new wildlife are you attracting?
+• What wildlife you get in your garden and what new wildlife are you attracting?

 • Are you still developing your garden?
 What do you hope to achieve?

-• Tell us about the particular issues in relation to wildlife that you have encountered over the past year and how have they been dealt with?
+• The particular issues in relation to wildlife that you have encountered over the past year and how have they been dealt with?

 • What aspects of wildlife enhancement, biodiversity connectivity (click here), and climate change awareness do you focus on?